afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/BatteryMonitor/BatteryMonitor_en.md

 Your chip/module will share the I2C bus with [GPIO expanders](../Switches/Switches_en.md#gpio-expanders), if any.

 **Note**: If the chip/module is not powered or not found in the I2C bus, the system will boot normally.
-You will get just a warning: "Fuel gauge not found in the I2C bus".
+You will get just a warning: "Fuel gauge not found in the I2C bus" (only if Arduino IDE is configured to core debug level "warning" or higher).

+## Unknown state of charge

+The firmware will be unable to compute a proper state of charge in the following situations:

+- The battery is not linked to the battery monitor/voltage divider/fuel gauge, and the system is powered by a different source.
+- The battery monitor/voltage divider/fuel gauge is not properly wired to the DevKit board.
+- The fuel gauge is not powered.
+- The actual I2C address of the fuel gauge is not what this firmware expects.
+- The fuel gauge is not compatible with this firmware.

+In those cases, you will get a constant state of charge of 66% at the host computer.